opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 --------------------------------
 .. c:function:: void DescriptorExtractor::compute( const Mat\& image,                                      vector<KeyPoint>\& keypoints,                                                                      Mat\& descriptors ) const

-    Compute the descriptors for a set of keypoints detected in an image (first variant) or image set (second variant).
+    Computes the descriptors for a set of keypoints detected in an image (first variant) or image set (second variant).

-    :param image: The image.
+    :param image: Image.

-    :param keypoints: The keypoints.
+    :param keypoints: Keypoints.
 Keypoints for which a descriptor cannot be computed are removed.

-    :param descriptors: The descriptors.
+    :param descriptors: Descriptors.
 Row i is the descriptor for keypoint i.

 .. c:function:: void DescriptorExtractor::compute( const vector<Mat>\& images,                                                           vector<vector<KeyPoint> >\& keypoints,                                                       vector<Mat>\& descriptors ) const

-    * **images** The image set.
+    :param images: Image set.

-    * **keypoints** Input keypoints collection. keypoints[i] is keypoints detected in images[i].
-Keypoints for which a descriptor can not be computed are removed.
+    :param keypoints: Input keypoints collection. ``keypoints[i]`` are keypoints detected in ``images[i]`` .
+Keypoints for which a descriptor cannot be computed are removed.

-    * **descriptors** Descriptor collection. descriptors[i] are descriptors computed for a set keypoints[i].
+    :param descriptors: Descriptor collection. ``descriptors[i]`` are descriptors computed for a ``keypoints[i]`` set.

 .. index:: DescriptorExtractor::read